Registration, Fees and Leave

 Existing trainees wishing to interrupt their SET Program for other circumstances including ill-health and parenting can apply at any time in writing to the Board.
 In circumstances of ill-health a medical certificate for the proposed period of interruption must be provided.

-Interruptions will usually be granted in 12 month increments to coincide with the training years.
+Interruptions for research purposes will usually be granted in 12 month increments to coincide with the training years.

 The Board fully supports the concept of part time training while recognising the complexities in arranging the logistics to make the Training Program feasible.
 The Board is unable to guarantee that part time accredited training positions can be identified and requests fulfilled.
 The Board is currently working with accredited institutions to establish a list of possible flexible training positions.